nuxt-modules/html-validator/docs/content/en/index.md

       <alert>Consider not enabling this if you are using TailwindCSS, as prettier will struggle to cope with parsing the size of your HTML in development mode.</alert>

+   - `isVerbose` enables output describing sources to be valid.

+      You can use this configuration option to turn off console logging for the `No HTML validation errors found for ...` message.

    - `failOnError` will throw an error after running `nuxt generate` if there are any validation errors with the generated pages.

       <alert>Useful in continuous integration.</alert>